-How to remove gel polish at home - without damaging your nails
+How to remove gel nail polish at home - without damaging your nails

 When our gel manicure is ready to be taken off, we start picking and before we know it… we’ve managed to peel off our gel and ruin our nails in the process.
 Learn how to remove gel nails the right way - it's never been easier to remove gel nails at home!